(Real Estate Investors and or Property Management Clients)

 A. Holton-Wise is very aggressive when it comes to leasing properties.
 Our goal is to get every property rented in 30 days or less.
 We make every effort to frequently update ads online, answer the phones when prospective renters call, and show the property as many times as necessary.
 Some of the most common reasons for properties sitting on the market too long are

 If we run into a situation where your property is not renting quick enough Holton-Wise will develope an action plan to get your property rented as soon as possible.
 Lots of times a price reduction or cosmetic upgrade does the trick.
+More information making your property more appealing to the potential tenants can be found in the video below.

 Q. How do you screen tenants?

 A. Holton-Wise performs a thorough background check that includes a credit and criminal check as well income verification and when possible an interview with the tenants previous landlord.
+More information on the Holton-Wise tenant screening process can be found in the video below.

 Q. What qualifications do you look for in tenants?